mgaman/TFL-tube-arrivals-board-ESP32-Arduino/README.md

 - ARDUINOJSON_ENABLE_COMMENTS The JSON standard does not allow embedded comments.
 ArduinoJSON handles embedded comments if this macro is defined.
 - DEBUG Turn on general debugging data.
 Hopefully not needed.
 - LOGRAW Print all incoming data to Serial.
-- USE_ROTARY Enable the Rotary Enable code.
+- USE_ROTARY Enable the Rotary Enable code. <b>Disable</b> if not used else the code hangs.
 - RECLK Rotary Encloder CLK pin
 - DREDT Rotary Encloder DT pin
 - DRESW  Rotary Encloder SW pin
+- I2C_ADDR I2C address of the Liquid Crystal device.
+I have encountered 0x27 and 0x3F.
+There may be others out there.
 # Wiring
 <p align="center"><img src="images/tftArrivals_bb.png"></p>